What is Shore Hardness Scale? | The Complete Guide

 Now, the question is, how seamlessly will you be able to remove the original model from the mold once it is cured?

-A wiser choice would be a Shore 30A material that will offer enough flexibility to remove the part easily.
+A wiser choice would be a Shore 30A material offering enough flexibility to remove the part quickly.

 Effect on Product Performance and Quality